gradanovic/rl-implicit-poisoning-attacks/experiments_for_conservative_policy_search/README.md

 # Conservative Policy Search Algorithm for Implicit Poisoning Attacks in Two-Agent Reinforcement Learning

-This folder contains the source code for "Experiments for Conseervative Policy Section" section of the paper "Implicit Poisoning Attacks in Two-Agent Reinforcement Learning".
+This folder contains the source code for the section *Experiments for Conseervative Policy* of the paper "Implicit Poisoning Attacks in Two-Agent Reinforcement Learning".

 First, go to folder subfolder code.
 ```
-cs code
+cd code
 ```

 Install all libraries in requirements.txt on your machine to be able to execute the code.
 You can use the following command line.